We may earn money or products from the companies mentioned in this post.

 3 days in Lisbon itinerary

-We spent a total of 3 days in Lisbon.
+We spent a total of 3 days in Lisbon, but you could spend much longer in the capital and take some of the more popular day trips from Lisbon.
 Here’s our itinerary for our trip.

 - Explore the historic Alfama district